dimikot/dom_varimport/README.txt

 we need a very fast and memory efficient way to convert PHP nested arrays and objects into DOMDocument object.
-Also, produced XML should be straight-forward and as simple as it could be (BTW XMLRPC, SOAP and other XML-based formats are quite slopy in this case).
+Also, produced XML should be straight-forward and as simple as it could be (BTW XMLRPC, SOAP and other XML-based formats are quite sloppy in this case).
 So dom_varimport has been introduced: it produces DOMDocument from a nested array near 20 times faster than a hand-made code in native PHP (1 MB XML with thousands of nodes could be generated in 1-2 ms).